-The development site is located adjacent to a developing residential area with a substantial network of public roads in a low bushfire hazard environment.
-Pinjar Road (a major north south access road) is located 100 metres east of the proposed residential area.
-There are four public roads linking the new development with the adjoining development area providing several access routes.
+The development site is located adjacent to developing and existing residential areas with a substantial network of public roads in a low bushfire hazard environment.
+Joondalup Drive (a major east west access road) is located on the southern perimeter of the site.
+There are ten public roads linking the new development with the adjoining development area providing numerous access routes.

-The immediate road network on and surrounding the site is outlined in Appendix F and the Banksia Grove Structure Plan (Appendix B) outlines the broader district road network.
+The immediate road network on and surrounding the site is outlined in the Subdivision Plan in Appendix C and the Banksia Grove Structure Plan (Appendix B) outlines the broader district road network.